 While we wish we could accept all donation offers, we do not have unlimited storage space and resources.
 Therefore, it is our policy to only accept items we know we can properly store, care for, and utilize.

-If you have a potential donation for the artifact collection, Research Library, or 58th Bomb Wing Archives, please email or send a letter to:
+If you have a potential donation for the artifact collection, Research Library, or 58th Bomb Wing Archives, please submit this Contact Collections Form or send a letter to:

 The more detailed your inquiry is, the better.
 Photographs and itemized lists of the item(s) in question are encouraged.